/R E P E A T -- Atmofizer To Attend CES 2022 In Las Vegas/

 SOURCE Atmofizer Technologies Inc.

-For further information: on the Company, please contact: Olivier Centner, Chief Executive Officer, Email: [email protected], Tel: 305-902-1898; For Media Inquiries and Investor Relations, please contact: Email: [email protected]
+For further information: For additional information on the Company, please contact: Olivier Centner, Chief Executive Officer, Email: [email protected], Tel: 305-902-1898; For Media Inquiries and Investor Relations, please contact: Email: [email protected]

 Share this article